 Viewing time: 3 min.
 54 sec.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
-Today I’m talking about how to make a business case for a book.
+Today I’m talking about how to make a business case for books.

 I have a question from reader Pranav Bhatnagar, who is based in New Delhi, India.
 Here’s what he’s asked.

 “I have just finished writing a memoir and am now preparing a book proposal for it.
 Could you please give me some pointers on how I can build a compelling business case for the book?”

 Thanks for the question, Pranav.
 You are wise to approach the concept of a business case for your book very carefully.
 It’s extremely hard to get a publishing deal these days and if you don’t have an outstanding book proposal, you’ll never get anywhere.

 Keep in mind that memoirs are kind of a special category in themselves.
 Agents and publishers will be looking for outstanding writing and an unusual story.
 But, most of all, they’ll want to know that you have the start of a platform, which is to say, plenty of potential readers for your book.

 So here’s where it gets interesting, and perhaps a little counterintuitive.
 Your business case should focus less on how many people might be interested in reading your book and more on how many people are already reading you.
 Here are some questions you should address as part of your business case:

 - Do you have a blog?
 How many unique visitors do you get each month?
 (Google analytics can tell you that number, by the way.)

 - Do you ever do guest posts on other blogs?
 How often?
 How well known are those blogs?